 Performance with Helen Battelley, Mailbox Intervention Festival, B’ham, (2004)

 Devised for the site of the shopping arcade, two mothers move around it in a pantomime of speed and slowness.
-It is a parody of the pressures of time relating to the role-play and masquerade of mothering, in reference to Walter Benjamin’s Arcades project and his critique of men’s speed and movement in modern day life.
-How much more problematic is time, in relation to speed and slowness, for mothers.
-They are alternately rushed off their feet with responsibilities and care, or bored by slow repetitive slavery.
-Much of the performance is a glamorous masquerade making fun of the possibility that mothers have time to take ‘pleasure in slowness’.
+It is a parody of the pressures of time relating to the role-play and masquerade of mothering, in reference to Walter Benjamin’s Arcades project and his critique of (men’s) speed and movement in modern day life.
+This performance produces visibility for women in public spaces yet is also part glamorous masquerade – making fun of the possibility that mothers have time to take ‘pleasure in slowness’.

-The sudden alternation between frantic and quiet emphasized the lack of opportunities for mothers to reflect, or enjoy stillness and contemplation.
-Poking fun at societal expectations of mothers and creating presence for women in public spaces, the performance parodies the idea of the flaneur, the male wanderer who has time to romantically wander the streets, and fix his male gaze on Modernity.
+The sudden alternation between frantic and quiet emphasises the lack of opportunities for mothers to reflect, and enjoy stillness and contemplation.
+Poking fun at societal expectations of mothers and creating presence for women in public spaces, the performance parodies the idea of the flaneur.
 Mothers really haven’t got time to romantically wander the streets, wondering what life is all about.